WAUthethird/Marble-Marcher-Community-Edition/README.md

 Cloning _Marble Marcher_ on Ubuntu 18.04 works exactly as on Ubuntu 20.04.
-But now, when creating cmake environment, we tell _cmake_ that we use gcc-8 instead by setting `CC` and `CXX` environment variables.
+But now, when creating cmake environment, we tell _cmake_ that we use gcc-8 by setting `CC` and `CXX` environment variables.
-Besides of that, we follow exactly the steps for Ubuntu 20.04.
+Otherwise we follow exactly the steps for
+Ubuntu 20.04.
 So on 18.04 you can do
 ```
 cd ~/Downloads